mig82/SecretField/README.md

 In order to make it easier for you to manage project skins, all skins in this component bear a `SecretField` prefix —e.g.: `SecretFieldButtonSkin`, `SecretFieldIconLabelSkin`.

+This project uses [Krōnin](https://www.npmjs.com/package/kronin)'s `kony.ui.getComponents` extension for testing but Krōnin is not a dependency of the `com.mig82.SecretField` component.

 [logo]: /pics/SecretField_pic1.png "Secret Field"